Skip to main content

 The Trial of the Decade in Cebu City Revisited

 May 5, 1999, was when Cebu City's trial of the decade supposedly ended.
-There was massive panic that when two days after the Chiong sisters, Jacqueline and Marijoy went missing, was that a body was found in the ravine of Carcar.
+There was massive panic when two days after the Chiong sisters, Jacqueline and Marijoy went missing,; a body was found in the ravine of Carcar.
 Some doubt that the body was really the late Marijoy Jimenea Chiong.
 In my opinion, the body was hers since nobody has claimed the body.
 I would like to blog on what I'd call the mistrial of the decade in Cebu City.
 Although the late Judge Martin Ocampo may be gone, what he did was definitely highlighted in the documentary Give Up Tomorrow.
 After writing a review of Give Up Tomorrow--I feel the story is far from over as the seven wrongfully tagged suspects continue to remain in the guilty status.

 It's hard to believe that Francisco Juan Gonzalez Larrañaga aka Paco was innocent.
 I could remember dropping my jaw, doing some Internet research, and finding the documentary Give Up Tomorrow.
 The judge himself was described by Mrs. Mimi Larrañaga-Syjuco as a very strange judge.
 The judge would fall asleep, and make long monologues rather than let both sides speak, and it was really a long nightmare.
 It was also mentioned by Paco himself that he was refused the right to testify that he was innocent.
 It was already bad enough that Paco was falsely accused based on allegations (such as his alleged kidnapping attempt), he was also said to have courted Marijoy.